Solar in Jacksonville, FL: 2026 Cost, Savings & Payback

 Solar Energy in Jacksonville, Florida

 Jacksonville, Florida receives an average of 5.4 peak sun hours per day, providing excellent conditions for residential solar installations.
-With electricity rates averaging 14.3¢ per kWh from JEA (Jacksonville Electric Authority), near the national average, solar provides competitive returns on investment.
+With electricity rates averaging 14.3¢ per kWh from JEA (Jacksonville Electric Authority), below the national average, but with rates rising 2-3% annually, the long-term savings are still meaningful.

 Jacksonville has a solar penetration rate of 3.2% — indicating early-stage solar adoption with tremendous growth potential as prices continue to fall.
 The cost of living index of 102 (national average: 100) is near the national average.